Aliases for EWSR1 Gene

 GeneCards Summary for EWSR1 Gene

-EWSR1 (EWS RNA-Binding Protein 1) is a Protein Coding gene.
-Diseases associated with EWSR1 include connective tissue benign neoplasm and desmoplastic small round cell tumor.
-Among its related pathways are Translational Control and Transcriptional misregulation in cancer.
-GO annotations related to this gene include RNA binding and nucleotide binding.
+EWSR1 (EWS RNA Binding Protein 1) is a Protein Coding gene.
+Diseases associated with EWSR1 include Ewing Sarcoma and Desmoplastic Small Round Cell Tumor.
+Among its related pathways are Transcriptional misregulation in cancer and Translational Control.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is FUS.

-Might normally function as a transcriptionnal repressor.
+Might normally function as a transcriptional repressor.
 EWS-fusion-proteins (EFPS) may play a role in the tumorigenic process.
 They may disturb gene expression by mimicking, or interfering with the normal function of CTD-POLII within the transcription initiation complex.
-They may also contribute to an aberrant activation of the fusion protein target genes
+They may also contribute to an aberrant activation of the fusion protein target genes.